 Many people think that to eat healthy you have to spend more money at the grocery store, but that is not the case.
-Below are the top 10 tips for eating healthy on a budget:
+Below are 10 tips from Carilion Clinic's Dining and Nutrition team for eating healthy on a budget:

 1. Plan: Before you head to the grocery store, sit down and plan your meals for the week.
 This is a good time to search for quick and easy recipes online.
 Stews and stir-frys are great options to bulk up on vegetables and protein, plus you can double the recipe and freeze some for later.

 2. Make a list: After you have planned your meals for the week, make a grocery list according to a set budget and stick to it.
 Avoid any aisles in the grocery store that don’t include items on your list.

 3. Hit the sales: Check your local grocery store for sales and don’t forget your coupons.

 4. Buy in-season: Choose fresh fruits and vegetables that are in-season, since they are usually cheaper and fresher as well.

 5. Look for canned and frozen: Canned and frozen fruits and vegetables are great, healthy options too.
 They are sometimes cheaper than fresh foods and you can buy these items in bulk to stretch your grocery budget.
 When buying canned items, always opt for low-sodium or no-salt added versions and fruits that are canned in 100 percent fruit juice.